 This would mark our first official visit to Panama, taking us along the Pacific Coast, the Gulf of Panama, to the Darien Jungle, across the Panama Canal and to the Caribbean Sea.
 Along the way reveling in the natural, historical and cultural wonders of this diverse country.

 The best part?
 The itinerary is all onboard the Safari Voyager, UnCruise Adventure’s answer to expedition travel and exploration in Central America.
-There are many Panama cruises on offer, but if you want something different than this is the best option available.
+There are many Panama cruises on offer, but if you want something different then this is the best option available.

 UnCruise Panama Cruise Stops